Fellows of the Surgical Infection Society (FSIS)

 MD, FAAP, FACS, FSIS

-Jeffrey S. Upperman, MD, FAAP, FACS, serves as Surgeon in Chief and Chair of Pediatric Surgery at Monroe Carell Jr. Children’s Hospital at Vanderbilt and is a Tenured Professor of Surgery at Vanderbilt University School of Medicine.
+Jeffrey S. Upperman, MD, FAAP, FACS, FSIS, serves as Surgeon in Chief and Chair of Pediatric Surgery at Monroe Carell Jr. Children’s Hospital at Vanderbilt and is a Tenured Professor of Surgery at Vanderbilt University School of Medicine.
 He leads surgical operations at MCJCHV and is Associate Program Director in pediatric surgery at Vanderbilt.
 Previously, he directed the pediatric surgery fellowship at Children’s Hospital Los Angeles.

 Dr. Upperman graduated from Stanford University and earned his medical degree from New Jersey Medical School.
 He completed his pediatric surgery training at Children’s Hospital of Pittsburgh.
 An expert in pediatric trauma and disaster preparedness, he has spoken at numerous national and international conferences and testified before the Department of Health and Human Services.